josipcodes/community-helper/README.md

 For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-**IMPORTANT:**

-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 The live deployed application can be found deployed on [Heroku](https://community-h3lp3r-3eca282c4ffe.herokuapp.com).